3D Design Methodology

 Design thinking utilizing Spring Lake Park’s 3D Design process is one approach that can help us get at those innovative solutions.
 Through three distinct yet overlapping spaces, 3D Design leverages a focus on the needs and wants of those we’re designing for, an avenue for generating transformative ideas, and a system for putting those ideas into practice.
 Throughout each space, a dedicated focus on achieving desired outcomes leads us closer to the innovative solutions we strive for as a district.

-Read below for more information about each space of the 3D Design Process: Discover, Design, and Deliver.
-To learn more about the 3D Design Process, view a larger version of the 3D Design image.
+Read below for more information about each space of the 3D Design Process: Discover, Design, and Deliver and be sure to watch our 3D Design video.
+Download a PDF version of the 3D Design image here.

 SLP 3D Design Playbook